EddieJ03/go-raft/README.md

 - `get <key>` to get a value for a key, or it will say it does not exist

 ## Testing
 Do not run tests below concurrently!
 There will be clashes with processes running on the same port.
+To allow for re-trying flaky tests automatically, `gotestsum` is used.

-- Running just leader election tests: `go test ./tests -run Election -count=1 -p=1 -failfast`
+- Running just leader election tests: `go run gotest.tools/gotestsum@latest --rerun-fails --format testname  --packages=./tests -- -run Election -count=1 -p=1`
-- Running just replication tests: `go test ./tests -run Replication -count=1 -p=1 -failfast`
+- Running just replication tests: `go run gotest.tools/gotestsum@latest --rerun-fails --format testname  --packages=./tests -- -run Replication -count=1 -p=1`
-- Running just compaction tests: `go test ./tests -run Compaction -count=1 -p=1 -failfast`
+- Running just compaction tests: `go run gotest.tools/gotestsum@latest --rerun-fails --format testname  --packages=./tests -- -run Compaction -count=1 -p=1 `

-Also note that these tests can be flaky, but should never consistently fail.